-For the past twelve holiday seasons, the Geneva History Museum has invited local nonprofit organizations to decorate a Christmas tree to display inside the museum.
+The Geneva History Museum partners local nonprofit organizations with downtown Geneva businesses to decorate a Christmas tree each holiday season.
 This initiative helps raise funds for organizations that benefit local citizens and reminds us all that in Geneva, community comes first!

 VIEW OUR MAP so you can stroll through downtown Geneva and view the trees in person.

 Cast your vote for your favorite Giving Tree at the Geneva History Museum, or use the VOTE HERE buttons below.
 Online votes must be made in $5 increments.

 The winning organization keeps 100% of the funds pledged in support of their tree, while the remaining organizations split their winnings 50/50 with the Museum.